liveask/liveask/frontend/README.md

 ## 2.0 (relaunch based on yew)

 - [ ] CD based on tags/branch, use cargo version?
-- [ ] event delete should go to homepage

 ## 2.1 (missing non escential features)